-In residential services Progress for Providers has three In residential services Progress for Providers has three In residential services for providers and gold, and in domiciliary services there are two levels, silver and gold.
-Within each level, there are a number of standards for providers to achieve significant concerns for his safety.
-Using the one-page profile, communication chart and learning log, it soon became apparent that this gentleman had always been very practical.
-He was matched with the home's handyman and supported to assist with weekly maintenance checks.
+In residential services Progress for Providers has three levels of accreditation, bronze, silver and gold, and in domiciliary services there are two levels, silver and gold.
+Within each level, there are a number of standards for providers to achieve

 13 Care Homes have now achieved the Bronze award, with a further 3 Homes achieving Silver.
 Within the new domiciliary care programme, the extra care services, our in-house locality home care services and independent sector providers have been working towards the silver accreditation of the programme.